Discord Bot Base/Conventions

 Env

-With the new versions of Node.js, we can use the --env-file flag to specify an environment variables file for our project.
+With the latest versions of NodeJs we can use the --env-file flag to specify an environment variables file for our project.

 node --env-file .env ./dist/index.js